 3. Foreign LanguageNO

-No credit given for Foreign Language because the requirement only applies to select degrees and may be satisfied by elementary-level study.
+No credit given for Foreign Language because the requirement may be satisfied by elementary-level study.

 4. U.S. Government or HistoryNO

-No credit given for U.S. Government or History because the qualifying courses for the "Western Tradition" requirement are world history courses [or Western civilization courses, etc.] rather than U.S. government or history surveys.
+No credit given for U.S. Government or History because the qualifying courses for the "Western Tradition" requirement are world history courses rather than U.S. government or history surveys.

 No credit given for Economics because a course in economics is an option, but not required, to fulfill the "Social Sciences" requirement.